A Sportsman's Sketches: District Doctor

 Struck with fever in a small village, the narrator is visited by a district doctor who tells him a story of how he fell in love with a dying girl.
 It is told from his perspective rather than the narrator's.

 My Neighbor Radilov

 Yermolay is with the narrator again.
 The story consists of them meeting a landowner named Radilov.
 They have dinner at his house and learn he is not a typical landowner and shows goodwill (he's not gloomy about his fate either).
 He mentions when his wife died and how he didn't really shed a tear until he saw a fly crawl over her eye.
 Radilov disappears at the end and the family he lived with does not know where he went.

 Farmer Ovsyanikov

-Poor landowner the narrator meets, who Turgenev uses to talk about the social ills of serfdom while avoiding the censors.
-He does nothing more than sit and talk.
+The narrator talks with a poor landowner.
+The landowner tells stories about his and the narrator's ancestors, other nobles of the area, and the social ills of serfdom.
+The story takes place entirely within the freeholder's home.